 Explanation:

-The Program uses the floor function from the <cmath> library to find the largest integer less than or equal to the given floating-point number, 8.75.
-The result, displayed as "Floor value" , is 8, showcasing how the function truncates the decimal part, providing the nearest whole number towards negative infinity.
+The software utilizes the floor method from the math module to determine the greatest integer that is less than or equal to the specified decimal number, 8.75.
+The outcome, labeled as "Floor value", is 8, demonstrating the function's capability to discard the fractional portion and return the closest integer towards negative infinity.

 Ceil function:

-The ceil function in C++ returns the smallest integer greater than or equal to a given floating point number
+The ceil function within the C++ programming language provides the smallest integer that is greater than or equal to a specified floating-point number.

 Syntax: